eternalBackPain/NSW-Property-Data/README.md

 # NSW-Property-Data
-Constructing a database of and visualising NSW property price and rental data across suburbs
+Constructing a database of and visualising NSW property price and rental data across suburbs over the past 5 years.